Install the Collector for Kubernetes using Helm

 helm install my-splunk-otel-collector --set="splunkRealm=us0,splunkAccessToken=xxxxxx,clusterName=my-cluster" --set=distribution={value},cloudProvider={value} splunk-otel-collector-chart/splunk-otel-collector

-You can also set Helm values as arguments using a YAML file.
-For example, after creating a YAML file named my_values.yaml, run the following command to deploy the Helm chart:
+You can specify Helm values in a YAML file instead of on the command line.
+For example, you can create my_values.yaml, put command line options in it, and then run the following command to deploy the Helm chart:

 helm install my-splunk-otel-collector --values my_values.yaml splunk-otel-collector-chart/splunk-otel-collector